howed-neighbor/CS467/README.md

   * Insufficient authentication
   * Weak password recovery

-  Our app won't implement a password recovery system for this example, so we'll focus on the other two attacks.
+  Our app won't implement a password recovery system, so we'll focus on the other two attacks.

   ---